-So, let’s take our flatlining economy—specifically one oft-cited measure thereof: job creation.
-You may be aware that the US has had a run of months in which 200,000-plus jobs were created.
-You may also be aware that we have had two years of strong job creation and that the employment rate is now at 5%.
+So, let’s take the flatlining economy—specifically one oft-cited measure thereof: job creation.
+Let’s say you were aware that the US had a run of months in which 200,000-plus jobs were created.
+You were also aware that we had several years of strong job creation and that the employment rate was at 5%, down from a high that was at least twice that.
 (Whether or not you subscribe to the “whisper number” school of calculating unemployment, this is still significant because we were using the same method of calculating unemployment when it surged to 10%.)

-You may be further aware that after hemorrhaging jobs in 2008-9, the US pulled back into a mode of annual positive job creation in 2010.
+You may have been further aware that after hemorrhaging jobs in 2008-9, the US pulled back into a mode of annual positive job creation in 2010.
 Whatever you may think of various segments of our government or what party you follow, the facts are these: we went from minus to plus in one year and from there pulled upward in a wobbly line.
-Back to back years as solid as we’ve seen in 2014 and 2015 haven’t been seen since 1998-99.
+Back to back years as solid as we saw in 2014 and 2015 hadn’t been seen since 1998-99.

-So, how is it that though most Americans who have opinions about this element of the economy are hearing the numbers, a significant portion of them believe a pundit or politician who says, “our economy is flatlining?”
+So, how is it that though most Americans who have opinions about this element of the economy were hearing the numbers, a significant portion of them believed a pundit or politician who said, “our economy is flatlining?”
 How does that happen?